PeeragogyLabs/PeeragogyLabs.github.io/participation.md

 -   Accept that some people want to watch what is going on before jumping in.
 This doesn’t mean you have to keep them hanging around forever.
 After a while, you may un-enroll people who don’t add any value to the community.
-In our Peeragogy project, we’ve asked people to explicitly re-enroll several times.
+In our Peeragogy Project, we’ve asked people to explicitly re-enroll several times.
 Most do renew; some leave.
 -   Accept that people may only contribute a little: if this contribution is good it will add value to the whole.